hyperledger/fabric-docs-i18n/docs/source/private_data_tutorial.rst

 The data to be secured by these policies is mapped in chaincode and will be shown later in the tutorial.

-被这些策略保护的数据会被映射到链码，教程的后边会进行介绍。

-This collection definition file is deployed on the channel when its associated chaincode is instantiated on the channel using the `peer chaincode instantiate command <http://hyperledger-fabric.readthedocs.io/en/latest/commands/peerchaincode.html#peer-chaincode-instantiate>`__.
+This collection definition file is deployed when the chaincode definition is committed to the channel using the `peer lifecycle chaincode commit command <http://hyperledger-fabric.readthedocs.io/en/latest/commands/peerchaincode.html#peer-chaincode-instantiate>`__.
 More details on this process are provided in Section 3 below.

-当和它关联的链码在通道上参照
-`节点链码初始化命令（peer chaincode instantiate command） <http://hyperledger-fabric.readthedocs.io/en/latest/commands/peerchaincode.html#peer-chaincode-instantiate>`__
-初始化以后，这个收集器定义文件会被部署到通道上。更多的细节会在下边的三个部分讲解。

 .. _pd-read-write-private-data: